FCHXWH823/LLM4ChipDesign/README.md

 ## LLM-based Natural Language to SystemVerilog Assertion
 **Motivation:**
+Assertion-based verification is a popular verification technique that involves capturing design intent in a set of assertions that can be used in formal verification or testing-based checking.
+However, writing security-centric assertions is a challenging task.
 This tool helps LLM generate SystemVerilog assertions from natural language input.

 - 📄 **Paper:** https://arxiv.org/pdf/2506.21569
 - 💻 **Code:** https://github.com/FCHXWH823/RAG-aided-Assertion-Generation